maxim-danilov/maxim-danilov.github.io/_posts/2018-07-06-turning-vim-into-an-javascript-ide.markdown

 Add `Plugin 'christoomey/vim-system-copy'` to `.vimrc`, run `:PluginInstall`.

-Use `cp` to copy into system clipboard and `cv` to paste from system clipboard.
+Use `cp` to copy into your system clipboard and `cv` to paste from system clipboard.

 ## My current .vimrc
 {% highlight viml %}